All of our miniatures Schnauzers are AKC registered, but we prefer to sell our puppies into Pet homes. All of our pups are sold as

 We do not offer breeding rights on any of our pups.

-Our prices do vary with size (teacup, toy, or miniature), color, and hair/coat quality.
-We have the standard colors of Black, Salt &
+Our prices do vary with size (teacup, toy, or miniature), color & markings, hair/coat quality, conformation and stature.
+Our puppies

-teacups 6 lbs or less (4-5 lbs) start at $2500, but can go higher based on color and hair/coat quality.
-Occasionally I will have a puppy
+teacups 6 lbs or less start at $2800, but can go higher based on color and hair/coat quality.
+Occasionally I will have a puppy that is in

-that is in the $700 or $800 range based on average hair and markings.
+the $1,000 range based on average hair and markings.
 The majority of our pups do not have average hair.
-The teacups
+The teacups and small toys

-and small toys are more expensive because they are more difficult to raise, and do require a lot more time.
-Teacups are more rare,
+are more expensive because they are more difficult to raise, and do require a lot more time.
+Teacups are more rare, but we do

 We do work exclusively off of request lists, and while we don't consider a puppy "adopted" until we accept a deposit, we do have a